1.9 C

 Hazelius expanded our understanding of Swedish heritage with his pioneering work in ethnology.
 Furthermore, he instilled a sense of national pride based on folk traditions and culture.
 People still remember him as a prominent figure in Swedish cultural history.

-The museum building was completed in 1907, but it was originally planned on a much larger scale.
+Originally planned on a much larger scale, the museum building completed its construction in 1907.
 As a result, this demonstrates the enduring importance of preserving Sweden’s cultural heritage.

 Other attractions near the Nordic Museum